markable-dev/markable-api-docs/source/includes/_errors.md

 # Errors

 **Markable** uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general, codes in the **2xx** range indicate success, codes in the **4xx** range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a catalog item operation failed, etc.), and codes in the **5xx** range indicate an error with our servers.
+In general, codes in the **2xx** range indicate success, codes in the **4xx** range indicate an error due to information provided (e.g., a required parameter was omitted, a catalog item operation failed, etc.), and codes in the **5xx** range indicate an error with our servers.

 ## HTTP Error Codes